-Women’s Disempowerment and Preference for Risky Skin Whitening Products: Experimental Evidence from India
+Women’s Disempowerment and Preferences for Skin Lightening Products that Reinforce Colorism: Experimental Evidence from India

 Suggested Citation: Suggested Citation